This article was updated on September 1st, 2023

 - Chronic ear infections

-Bacterial and yeast skin infections can cause crusty yellow scabs on dogs.
+Bacterial and yeast skin infections can cause crusty scabs on dogs.

 - Bacteria – When bacteria such as Staphylococcus infect your dog’s skin, you may observe